UK probes purchase of London mansion by ex-Kazakh president's grandson

 Aliyev was appointed head of Kazakhstan’s top music channel in 2006 at the age of 21 and became a banker a year later, earning $26,000 a month for sitting on the board of the country’s seventh-largest bank, along with his mother.

-The ex-president of oil-rich Kazakhstan, Nursultan Nazarbayev, has been widely criticised by opponents for giving his family members powerful posts in government, industry, construction and banking.
+The ex-president of oil-rich Kazakhstan, Nursultan Nazarbayev, has been widely criticized by opponents for giving his family members powerful posts in government, industry, construction and banking.

 More than 5 billion pounds worth of property in the UK has been bought with suspicious wealth, which could come from corruption, according to Transparency International UK.

-Britain’s first UWOs were issued against assets belonging to Jahangir Hajiyeva, who was in prison in Azerbaijan for embezzlement from the state bank, and his wife, Zamira, who spent 16.3 million pounds in the London department store Harrods.
-(Reporting by Elizabeth Howcroft; editing by Stephen Addison)
+Britain’s first UWOs were issued against a Knightsbridge house and a golf course belonging to Jahangir Hajiyeva, jailed in Azerbaijan for embezzlement from the state bank, and his wife, Zamira, who spent 16.3 million pounds in the London department store Harrods.